PedroDSFerreira/osm-mec/wiki/mec_app.md

 ### Deploy  App on the Portal

-**Go To App Catalog and input the MEC App Descriptor:**
+**Enter the CFS Portal, go to App Catalog and input the MEC App Descriptor on the button in the top right corner:**

-  - Your MEC App will be available at MEC Instances
+  - **Your MEC App will be available at MEC Instances**